-Usually, Billy — the most talkative cat we’ve ever had — relied on a reasonably sized vocabulary to alert me to morning wake up time, a gnawing hunger in his tummy or to simply announce his arrival in the room after a nap with, “Grack!”
+Usually, Billy — the most talkative cat we’ve ever had — relied on a reasonably sized vocabulary.
+He alerted me to morning wake up time, gnawing hunger or to announce his arrival in the room.

 (I should mention here, legends aside, that we’ve never had a cat that meowed.
 Have you?
 The closest ever was “Ouw?”, Billy’s expression of puzzlement.)

-Anyway, with that statement proclaimed on our bedroom floor, Billy continued his streak of being the only cat in our house to urinate outside the litter box, and the single other incident was when he issued a protest of extreme disgust with a vet making a home visit.
+Anyway, with that statement, Billy was our only cat to urinate outside the litter box.
+And the single other time was in protest against a vet making a home visit.

 That vet was not up to par, we all agreed, but expressed it in different ways.

-So, when years later, Sam needed surgery to remove a growth in his ear, we thought a great deal about how to best prevent his inevitable attempts to scratch his healing sutures.
-They were extra sensitive because of their location — deep inside his outer ear — and the method used to close up after surgery, a combination of sutures and cautery.
+So, when Sam needed surgery to remove a growth in his ear, we thought about how to prevent his inevitable attempts to scratch his healing sutures.
+They were extra sensitive because of their location.
+They were deep inside his outer ear.
+Plus, the method used to close up after surgery, a combination of sutures and cautery.

-We were lucky to have a great physician at University Animal Hospital, here in New York, one whose sincerity, experience and technical skill made a frightening situation easier to handle.
+We were lucky to have a great physician at University Animal Hospital, here in New York.
+Her sincerity, experience and technical skill made a frightening situation easier to handle.